Italian submarine Iride: Construction and career

 During the night of 21 August the SLCs were loaded onto the submarine's deck, and a test navigation was to be carried out the next morning.
 A reconnaissance plane flew by in the morning of 22 August 1940 and spotted Italian ships in the bay.
 Around noon three Fairey Swordfish torpedo bombers from the aircraft carrier that were temporarily based at Maaten Baggush airfield in the western desert were launched and attacked Iride and the other ships while they were performing a diving test with four human torpedoes.
 One of the aircraft released a torpedo from about 200 m and after a few seconds Iride got hit amidships, broke in two, and quickly sank in 15 meters of water, followed shortly by Monte Gargano which was also hit by a torpedo.

 The flight leader, Captain Oliver Patch, Royal Marines, sank Iride, while John Wellham and Lieutenant Neville Cheesman attacked the other two ships.
 A few crew members were rescued with the support of the human torpedo operators; most died in the sinking.
 John Wellham, low on fuel and wounded, returned to his desert base and was awarded the Distinguished Service Cross.
 Patch received the Distinguished Service Order, while Cheesman, Sub-Lieutenant Frederick Stovin-Bradford and Acting Sub-Lieutenant Gordon Woodley also received the Distinguished Service Cross, and Petty Officer Alfred Marsh the Distinguished Service Medal.
 Patch and Wellham would later fly in the attack on Italian fleet at Taranto Harbour.

 While examining the wreckage, operators discovered that two non-commissioned officers and seven sailors were still alive trapped in one of the aft compartments of the submarine.
 The situation was critical; the compartment was slowly flooding and the escape door was jammed distorted by the explosion.
-After several hours of work, all seven men managed to get to the surface with the help of divers, however two men died because they did not follow the instructions.
-Of the seven survivors, two sailors died later of embolism.
+After several hours of work, all seven men managed to get to the surface with the help of divers, however two men later died of embolism because they did not follow the instructions.
 Overall, Iride lost 35 men (3 officers, 9 non-officers and 23 sailors) with 17 survivors.
 All four SLCs were recovered with minor damage, and brought back to La Spezia by Calipso.
 The first assault operation had ended in disaster.